shellyzh/zixuan-zhou-shelly.github.io/content/authors/admin/_index.md

 I'm a climate and energy systems researcher working at the intersection of environmental science, economics, and energy systems.
 My research focuses on:

 - High-resolution regional climate modeling
-- Impacts of compound climate extremes (especially heat-drought events) on power systems
+- Impacts of compound climate extremes (especially heat-drought events)
-- Urban energy demand under changing climate conditions
+- Resilience and vulnerability of renewable power system under changing climate conditions

 I'm passionate about helping build more resilient renewable energy infrastructure in the face of climate change.